 The entire construction of a ceramic cooktop is entirely different from that of an induction hob; using heating elements installed directly beneath the surface, a ceramic cooktop will increase in surface temperature as opposed to the induction models which focus the heat on the base of your cookware only.
 Although cooking time is not quite as efficient as what is offered with an induction cooktop, just about any of your usual cookware will work just fine on a ceramic model, as these do not work with electro-magnetic fields.

 Although there are a few similarities between these two wonderful options, the final decision will ultimately come down to your own unique preferences and cooking style.
 Aesthetically, both models offer the same sleek, ultra-modern design however the key differences do rest in their cooking functions and abilities.
-Our team at Perini Renovations can discuss your kitchen appliance options with you during the course of the design process to ensure your complete satisfaction with your new kitchen – Visit our showroom or get in touch with us to arrange a consultation for your project!
+Our team at Perini Renovations can discuss your kitchen appliance options with you during the course of the design process to ensure your complete satisfaction with your new kitchen – Contact us to arrange a consultation for your project!